EncycNet/Encyc-Relations/README.md

 + Brockhaus-1809: in progress :arrow_right:
 + Brockhaus-1837: completed :white_check_mark:
 + Brockhaus-1911: in progress :arrow_right:
-+ DamenConvLex-1834: in preparation :clock3:
++ DamenConvLex-1834: in progress :arrow_right:

 Be aware that all data was extracted automatically and the content within the relation files can be rather fuzzy.

-You can find the first version of the knowledge graph, which contains Meyers-1905 as of now, on zenodo:
+You can find the latest version of the knowledge graph, which contains Meyers-1905, Herder-1854, Brockhaus-1837 as of now, on zenodo:

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.10219192.svg)](http://dx.doi.org/10.5281/zenodo.10219192)